Seven Seas Explorer current position

 Review of Seven Seas Explorer

-Launched in 2016, Seven Seas Explorer is currently the newest RSSC / Regent Seven Seas Cruises ship, with fleet mates Voyager, Navigator and Mariner.
+Launched in 2016, Seven Seas Explorer is currently the newest RSSC-Regent cruise ship, with fleetmates Voyager, Navigator and Mariner.
 The vessel's building cost of USD 450 million ranks it the most expensive luxury cruise ship ever built.
 The sister-ship Splendor is scheduled to launch in 2020.

 History - construction and ownership